-Buying a strata property is quite a bit different than buying a single-family home.
+Buying a strata property in Nanaimo is quite a bit different than buying a single-family home.
 In addition to reviewing the title to the property and reviewing the seller’s disclosure statement, a strata purchaser needs to get to know the strata corporation that runs the strata property.

 There are several strata documents that your Buyer’s agent will request for you from the Seller’s agent.
 Generally, your Realtor, as well as yourself, will read through these documents carefully.